 A simple vegan omelette is welcome at any time of the day and this one is jammed full to bursting with tasty fresh herbs, red onion and dijon mustard.
-It is delicate yet savoury, filling enough to see you through until lunchtime and it only uses FIVE ingredients (plus water and salt and pepper)!
-I have several recipes for vegan omelettes, tortilla and Frittatas up my sleeves but this one is definitely the simplest so I’m sharing it for all those of you who are trying vegan for Veganuary and really want it to be easy!
+Delicate yet savoury it is filling enough to see you through until lunchtime and only uses five ingredients (plus water and salt and pepper)!

-I found eggs far easier to give up than cheese when I went vegan nearly two years ago and I was absolutely delighted to realise that egg based dishes like this vegan omelette, pancakes and scrambles were still on the menu!
+When I made the decision to tun vegan in 2017 I was absolutely delighted to realise that both baking and egg based dishes like omelettes, pancakes and scrambles were still on the menu!
 With a few adjustments and a bit of imagination the transition really was very easy.

-This particular vegan omelette is made with gram flour which is now readily available in supermarkets as well as whole food stores.
-It is also labelled as chickpea flour and, sometimes, besan flour and it is totally gluten free.
-I use it in recipes ranging from my Carrot and Coriander Fritters to my Full English Breakfast Muffins as well as for onion bhajis, pancakes. quiches and in some of my baking.
-If I want a creamier omelette I add some silken tofu into the mix but let’s just keep it really simple for today!
+This vegan omelette is made with a gram flour and water batter.
+Gram flour is readily available in supermarkets and whole food stores and is made from ground chickpeas.
+It is sometimes actually labelled as chickpea flour or besan flour and it is totally gluten free.
+It works brilliantly in recipes like this Carrot and Coriander Fritters and these Full English Breakfast Muffins as well as for onion bhajis, pancakes and quiches.
+For a creamier omelette i sometimes add a little silken tofu into the mix.

 The choice of flavourings for a chickpea omelette is huge once you have the hang of this very simple batter.
 I flavoured mine with big handfuls of fresh herbs, sweet red onion and some dijon mustard but you could add garlic and mushrooms, grated carrot and dill, vegan sausage slices and tomatoes or some nutritional yeast for a cheesy flavour – which flavour combination would you go for?